hakase-monoshiri/pantry-pal-2-api/README.md

 Pantry Pal is a food inventory and recipe management application.
 This is a rework of my original Pantry Pal application which was a CLI application made in plain ruby.

+## User Experience

+A user logs into the app and has access to a virtual pantry.
+The pantry models the foods and thier amounts located in the user's actual home.

 Goals for this project: